 When a Canadian small business is ready to incorporate, it has two options: Provincial or federal incorporation.
 The way in which a business incorporates can have long-lasting implications for its success.
 It is important for business owners to choose the method of incorporation that is the best fit for their company.

 In provincial incorporation, a business will be incorporated in only one province.
-A business that files for incorporation in Ontario, for example, will be incorporated only in Ontario and not throughout the rest of Canada.
+A business that files for incorporation in British Columbia, for example, will be incorporated only in British Columbia and not throughout the rest of Canada.
 One of the benefits of incorporating provincially is that your company will not have to pay annual fees.
 On the other hand, provincial incorporation does tend to be more expensive overall than federal incorporation.

 There are certain types of business that are required to incorporate provincially rather than federally.
 Doctors, lawyers and dentists, for example, are restricted to provincial incorporation.
 However, some business owners prefer to file provincially.
 Businesses like local restaurants that do not intend to expand to other provinces sometimes choose this method.